 Phasing human genomes using long nanopore sequencing reads

 Phasing human genomes is important across clinical and life sciences research.
 Lorig-Roach et al. used ultra-long nanopore reads (>100 kb) in the Pore-C workflow — generating more contact data than an alternative long-read sequencing platform, which can only use size-selected reads of 10–30 kb — to generate highly-contiguous, phased, nanopore-only human genome assemblies.

 Get detailed information on Pore-C sample preparation and sequencing.

 How can I investigate chromatin conformation with Oxford Nanopore?

-For a comprehensive investigation into chromatin conformation with Oxford Nanopore sequencing technology, we recommend following the Pore-C extraction protocol, and sequencing your library on a single PromethION Flow Cell as a starting point.
+For a comprehensive investigation into chromatin conformation with Oxford Nanopore sequencing technology, we recommend following the Pore-C extraction and library preparation protocol, then sequencing your library on a single PromethION Flow Cell as a starting point.
 Depending on the resolution desired, additional sequencing runs can be performed.
 The Pore-C info sheet provides advice regarding cell number and restriction enzyme usage, as well as other considerations that need to be made prior to commencing your Pore-C experiment.

 Get in touch

 If you have any questions about our products or services, chat directly with a member of our sales team.